 You might be thinking, great, a digital supply chain twin could ultimately give valuable time back to our resources, but what about the time cost of implementing such a tool?
 A valid, but unnecessary concern.
 The implementation of Axon is not resource intensive.
 Key stakeholders are mostly involved at the start of a new engagement to provide information on the key characteristics of their supply chain and at the end of the build to validate the results.
 During the actual build, the amount of interaction is kept to a minimum, as the Axon Process Mining Engine enables the data to speak for itself.
 Your supply chain’s data is truly in capable hands.

 Streamlining your supply chain

 Yes, the time-saving properties of a digital twin can be felt on an individual level across your supply chain, by the people powering it.
-But now, let’s take a wider view.
+But now, I’d like to offer you a wider view.
 Companies in the supply chain space are working on big deployments of sizable ERP or APS systems, including S4/Hana.
-A digital supply chain twin model like Axon’s can accelerate these efforts, serving as an enabler a to feed different data models.
+A digital supply chain twin model like Axon’s can accelerate these efforts, serving as an enabler to feed different data models.
 This is how:

 - Our digital twin’s output is based on true transactional data, which describes what happened in reality.
 It tells you when and where in your supply chain a product is produced, procured or shipped.

 - It is continuously up to date, another key to getting accurate, timely data.